Anchors, Drogues & Emergency Steering.

 I have a carabiner shackled to one end of the anchor that clips over the anchor chain (be careful a large easy to use one can get stuck on the anchor stock if you bring the anchor up first as you might in an emergency, also having it hanging from a rope rode would be asking for chafe).
 On the other end I have 5 metres of chain for extra weight followed by some line that I use to lower the chum down the chain.
 In Scotland in 2021 I comfortably anchored in Upper Loch Carron using this method when I only had 32 metres of 6mm chain available and had no problems in > 40 knots of wind in 5 - 7 metres of water.
 If the water had been rougher or the wind stronger I may have used the 10 Kg anchor but that is harder work to setup and retrieve and was not necessary in the conditions I faced and with plenty of space behind me.

-Sancerre rides very well to the anchor and its not strictly necessary but I normally use an elasticated "Shockles" anchor snubber to reduce snatch as it also reduces noise from the the chain moving in the bow fitting.
+I also use an elasticated "Shockles" anchor snubber to reduce snatch and to reduces noise from the the chain moving in the bow fitting.

 Trip Lines